Performance and Scalability Best Practices

 degrees = dict(network.core_network.degree())

-# Sort by degree and take top 1000
+# Sort by degree and take up to top 1000

 sorted_nodes = sorted(degrees.items(), key=lambda x: x[1], reverse=True)